Slayzify/pythonlab/MACChanger/README.md

-MACChanger allows to simply change your interface's MAC Address.
-Only compatible with Linux for the moment.
+MACChanger allows to simply change your interface's MAC Address. \n Only compatible with Linux for the moment.